bluzi/travis-buddy/README.md

 - [Jasmine](https://github.com/bluzi/travis-buddy-jasmine-tests)

 ## Contribution
-Feel free to create issues or solve some and create a pull request.
+Feel free to create issues or create pull requests.
 Follow the "Run locally" section of this documentation to learn how to debug the project.

+Note that there are [open issues](https://github.com/bluzi/travis-buddy/issues) with detailed instruction on how to resolve them, so if you want to help - just pick one labeled `good first issue`.

 ## License
 This project is licensed under the MIT License.